erkanuz/gothic/README.md

 * Create a responsive and modern UI design
 * Create 3D object and add into project
 * Create user authentication using Firebase
-* Create search engine / sort function / dark mode
+* Create search engine, sorting function, clear cart button and dark mode
+* Create a star rating, countdown and preview of a specific product image in a modal page
 * Create a cart feature where we store our selected products using Redux
 * Create a contact us section to allow users to write short questions to us
 * Create a fake Check Out process where allow to us save our orders and shipping info into Firestore